openmind-consortium/Analysis-rcs-data/README.md

 Background:

 This class is built as as a utility function to make plotting RC+S data easier.
-It wraps other functions in this repo and handles loading multiple folders and plotting specific data streams such as time domain, acitgraphy, power bands, adaptive etc.
+It wraps other functions in this repo and handles loading multiple folders and plotting specific data streams such as time domain, acitgraphy, power bands, adaptive etc. Note that the `signal processing toolbox` is needed for some functions to work properly.

 There are 2 main "type" of methods in this function:<br/>